andis-spr/fzf-bookmarks/README.md

 # fzf-bookmarks

-Windows & *nix script for using web bookmarks from a searchable TUI menu.
+Windows & *nix script for using web bookmarks stored in a text file.

 ## Preview